 Working closely with our Bank On National Advisory Board and other key stakeholders, the CFE Fund has released these Bank On National Account Standards.
 These standards provide local programs with a benchmark for account partnerships with financial institutions, and include both core and recommended features.
 The Standards were inspired by the 2012 Federal Deposit Insurance Corporation’s Model Safe Accounts Template.
 View the Spanish language version of the Bank On National Account Standards here.

 The CFE Fund supports local Bank On coalitions through best practices found in our Bank On Coalition Playbook.
-Chapters cover a range of topics, including Guiding Principles for the Bank On Movement; the Bank On National Account Standards (2017-2018); a template Statement of Principles for partnerships between local Bank On coalitions and financial institutions ; information on the Bank On Account verification and certification process; local Strategies for Navigating Financial Institution Partnerships and Account Certification; a Bank On Coalition Logic Model, and a guide for using local Bank On data from the Bank On National Data Hub.
+Chapters cover a range of topics; newly-released chapters include best practices for Programmatic Banking Access Integration, a handout for financial institutions on the benefits of Bank On National Account Certification, guidelines for Launching or Relaunching a Coalition, local Strategies for Navigating Financial Institution Partnerships and Account Certification, a Bank On Coalition Logic Model, and a guide for using local Bank On data from the Bank On National Data Hub.

 Have an idea for an important chapter?
 Get in touch!

 The CFE Fund has a number of funding opportunities to support banking access efforts: